David Wolpe: Career

-Wolpe is the Max Webb Senior Rabbi of Sinai Temple.
+Wolpe is the Max Webb Rabbi Emeritus of Sinai Temple.
+He served as Senior Rabbi at Sinai Temple for 26 years before he retired on June 30, 2023.

-Wolpe's work has been profiled in the New York Times, and he is a columnist for Time.com, he regularly writes for many publications, including The LA Times, the Washington Post's On Faith website, The Huffington Post, and the New York Jewish Week.
-He has been on television numerous times, including the Today Show, Face the Nation, ABC this Morning, and CBS This Morning.
-In addition, Wolpe has been featured in series on PBS, A&E, the History channel, and the Discovery channel.
-Wolpe is the author of eight books, including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times.
-Wolpe's new book is titled David: The Divided Heart.
-It was a finalist for the National Jewish Book Award (2014), and has been optioned for a movie by Warner Bros.

 Missions to Israel

 Wolpe has led numerous missions to Israel.
 The first, in June 2002, was a solidarity mission at the height of the Second Intifada that broke out after the Camp David peace talks.
 The second, in May 2005, was a mission of gratitude to pick up the Torah commissioned in honor of his recovery from brain surgery.
 The third, in July 2006, at the height of the 2006 Israel-Hezbollah War, was another solidarity mission that covered Jerusalem, Haifa, and Sderot.
 In the midst of the second intifada, Wolpe raised three million dollars for victims of terror in a single morning at his synagogue.
 Wolpe also led the largest American Israel Public Affairs Committee (AIPAC) delegation ever assembled from one synagogue to the AIPAC conference in Washington in 2008, 2009, 2010, 2011, and 2012 with numbers ranging from 230 to 300 delegates.
-Wolpe also traveled to Haiti to help his friend Mitch Albom (Tuesdays with Morrie) rebuild an orphanage.
+Wolpe also traveled to Haiti to help his friend, writer Mitch Albom, rebuild an orphanage.